chrisgervang/resume/README.md

 Notible integrations: Pebble, Particle Core, Sonos, WeMo Motion and Plug, Philips Hue, Insteon

 ##Professional Experience
-###2014 to present | Full-Stack Engineer & Hardware Engineer | Tachyus
+###Nov 2014 to present | Full-Stack Engineer & Hardware Engineer | Tachyus
-- Developed UI/UX for energy optimization products using ReactJS, D3, and Typescript
+- Developed front end for energy optimization products using ReactJS, D3, and Typescript
 - Implemented back end APIs in F# and SQL Server
 - Lead firmware and lab automation written in Python for industrial water cut sensor
 - Designed schematic and layout with Upverter for the first working core sensing circuit